How to Start an LLC in New Hampshire

 You can if you’re a resident of New Hampshire with a physical street address, and if you don’t mind staying at that street address most of the business day and having your address listed on the public record.
 If either of those conditions give you pause, you can hire a registered agent service to deal with legal mail instead.

-Step 3: File New Hampshire Certificate of Formation
+Step 3: File NH Certificate of Formation

 To officially form an LLC in New Hampshire, you’ll submit a New Hampshire Certificate of Formation to the New Hampshire Department of State’s Corporation Division.
 You must also pay a $100 filing fee.